AsciiSmoke/pokename/readme.md

 - [x] Generates unique version names
 - [x] Reads data from the Pokemon API
-- [ ] Displays table of previously generated version names
+- [x] Displays table of previously generated version names
-- [x] Can remove generated version names (as in wont repeat?)
+- [x] Can remove generated version names (as in wont repeat?) **You will not get the same card twice in a single load**
-- [ ] ~~Uses AngularJs, or Backbone JS frameworks~~ **(Node.js is causing problems on my machine, I have not been able to complete this step)**
+- [ ] ~~Uses AngularJs, or Backbone JS frameworks~~ **(Node.js is causing problems on my machine.
+If an absolutely necessary requirement, I'll create a VM to complete this step)**

 ## Bonus Points

 - [ ] ~~Uses our preprocessor suite, CoffeeScript, Jade,~~ and SASS(scss) **(I've used scss only)**
 - [x] Doesn’t use Bootstrap or similar **(Absolutely everything is hand written, no libraries, plugins or frameworks have been used except jQuery)**
-- [ ] Stored names are persisted after page reload
+- [x] Stored names are persisted after page reload
-- [ ] Offers option to copy generated name to clipboard
+- [x] Offers option to copy generated name to clipboard
 - [ ] A runnable unit test suite

 ## Finally